H-4 Air Base

 H-4 Air Base (ICAO: OJRW) is a Royal Jordanian Air Force base located near Ruwaished in Mafraq Governorate, Jordan.

 Overview

-This airfield was built to support the H4 oil pumping station of the Mosul–Haifa oil pipeline built by the Iraq Petroleum Company between 1932 and 1934 in the Emirate of Transjordan at that time a protectorate of the British Empire.
-The airfield was used by the RAF during World War II as the Advanced Headquarters for operations against the rebels in Iraq during the Anglo-Iraqi War.
+This airfield was built to support the H4 oil pumping station of the Kirkuk–Haifa oil pipeline built by the Iraq Petroleum Company between 1932 and 1934 in the Emirate of Transjordan at that time a protectorate of the British Empire; the H-3 Air Base at the previous pumping station is located in Iraq.

+The airfield was used by the RAF during World War II as the Advanced Headquarters for operations against the rebels in Iraq during the Anglo-Iraqi War in May 1941.
 The Airbase is now operated by the Royal Jordanian Air Force.

 Between November 2014 and January 2015, the United States began positioning MQ-9 Reaper UAVs at the base.